SiLab-Bonn/Embedded-System-Lab/docs/source/gpio.rst

 The parity (if selected as odd or even) adds an additional bit to the end of the data transfer (before the stop bit) which value is chosen such that the total number of logic ones in the transfer (data bits plus parity bit) is even (or odd as specified in the protocol configuration).
 The receiver can use the parity bit to check the integrity of the data received.

-Optional features for controlling the data transfer (handshaking), either using additional control lines or the transmission of special control characters are sometimes used but will be omitted here.
+Optional features for controlling the data transfer (handshaking), either using additional control lines or through the transmission of special control characters, are sometimes used but will be omitted here.

-Data are being sent always one byte at a time.
+Data is always being sent one byte at a time.
 A data transmission starts by sending a start bit (always 0), then the data bits LSB first, the parity bit (if configured) and finally the stop bit(s) which are always 1.
-The period of one bit cycle is 1/F_baud.
+The period of one bit cycle is :math:`\frac{1}{F_{\text{baud}}}`.

 .. figure:: images/UART_timing.png
     :width: 600